 We need these to send you publications and other information relevant to your membership, including subscription renewal information.

 We need this to provide your website services, such as your online account and email subscriptions.
-We use your email address to communicate with you about your member benefits, society news and services and surveys.
+We use your email address to communicate with you about your member benefits, society news and services, surveys, and fundraising activities.

 Dependent on the level of membership you apply for, we need a copy of your qualifications in order to check you are eligible.
 Any copies are destroyed within one month of your application being accepted or rejected.